 Above all, effective Management of Change is almost impossible if Performance Standards are held in discrete documents.

 PIM SECE solves all these potential problems at once.

 All the sites, all the SECEs and all the Performance Standards and Assurance Tasks for a given company are held in a single database.

 This ensures firstly and importantly that there is a single controlled version of all the company's Performance Standards.

 Any 'general' changes to a Performance Standard for one site are immediately reflected in all sites.
 'Site Specific' changes are also catered for.

-Major Accident Hazards are standardised across all sites as are the definition of goals and SECE boundaries.
+Major Accident Hazards are standardised across all the companies sites as are the definitions of goals and SECE boundaries.

 Dependencies between SECEs, which historically have required manual cross referencing and manual update of multiple discrete documents are all handled automatically and simply.

 The information is all stored on the cloud and can be accessed securely via an internet browser by username and password, with three levels of access available; Administrator, Engineer and Manager, giving full, partial and read-only access as required.

 Contact us for more information or a for a live demonstrationMore Info on PIM SECE